ianwills-splunk/msgraphforentra/manual_readme_content.md

 ## Explanation of Asset Configuration Parameters for On Poll

--   Max Incidents For Polling - In each polling cycle, incidents are fetched for schedule and interval polling based on the provided value (Default 1000).
-Containers are created per incident.
+-   Maximum risk detections/risky users for scheduled/interval polling for each cycle - In each polling cycle, risk detections and risky users are fetched for schedule and interval polling based on the provided value (Default 500).
+Containers are created per risk detection and per risky user.
--   Start Time - It is used to filter the incidents based on start time, if nothing is provided, then it will take last week as start time. <br> **NOTE: Start time is used to filter based on lastUpdateDateTime property of incident**
+-   Start time for schedule/interval/manual poll (Use this format: 1970-01-01T00:00:00Z) - It is used to filter the risk detections and risky users based on start time, if nothing is provided, then it will take last week as start time. <br> **NOTE: Start time is used to filter based on riskLastUpdatedDateTime property of risky user and lastUpdatedDateTime of risk detection**
+-   Filter risk detections based on property (example: status ne 'active') - It is used to add extra filters on risk detection properties.
--   Filter - It is used to add extra filters on incident properties.
+-   Filter risky users based on property (example: status ne 'active') - It is used to add extra filters on risky user properties.

 ## Explanation of On Poll Behavior

--    The default incident order is set to "lastUpdateDateTime," prioritizing the latest incidents as newest.
--    The start time parameter value aligns with the lastUpdateDateTime of the incident.
--    The maximum incidents parameter functions exclusively with scheduled and interval polling.
+-    The "Maximum risk detections/risk users for scheduled/interval polling for each cycle" parameter functions exclusively with scheduled and interval polling.
--    For Example,if the maximum incident parameter is set to 100, the 'on_poll' feature must incorporate up to 100 distinct incidents, based on the provided filter and start time parameter value.
+-    For Example,if the "Maximum risk detections/risk users for scheduled/interval polling for each cycle" parameter is set to 100, the 'on_poll' feature must incorporate up to 100 distinct risk detections or risky users, based on the provided filters and start times parameter values.

 ## Configure and set up permissions of the app created on the Microsoft Azure portal